n., plural: arthropods

 Several crustaceans and insects have chewing mandibles.
 Fossils reveal that these mandibles in the third segment evolved by truncation from the whole limb.
 The great variety between members of crustacea is not found in insects.
 This accounts for a constant structure of three pairs of limbs in the thorax without any limbs in the abdomen.
 The diversity among crustaceans results from the different genetic patterns where isopods (the appendages responsible for feeding) are formed in the position of walking legs.
 The first segment in the thorax contains the head.

 Arthropods are a main component of the ecosystem since they occupy an important place in food chains.
 Arthropods may act as decomposers, pollinators, herbivores, parasites, seed dispersers, and predators.
 They possess different characteristics that give them the ability to play a vital role in the ecological system.
-In particular, they have great reproductive capacity, various adaptations for different environmental conditions, small size, and great biodiversity.
+In particular, they have a great reproductive capacity, various adaptations for different environmental conditions, small size, and great biodiversity.
 Arthropods are used as biological indicators to indicate the integrity of the ecosystem.
 Biological indicators are used mainly in the study of fluctuations and status of the ecosystem by providing information that helps in the management of ecosystem plans.

 Arthropods have more temporal and explicit scales in comparison to birds and vertebrates due to their wide geographical distribution, large patch size, quick turnover, large population size, patch dynamics.